SNICScienceCloud/operators-documentation/docs/config_hpc2n.md

 ## Manual config changes required for region interation

-**These are the settings for the test-cloud with self-signed cert on the keystone**

 ### Nova

 #### Modifications for TLS on public endpoint to `/etc/haproxy/conf.d/nova_api_os_compute` on `haproxy_hosts`